rancherlabs/dep-fetch/docs/spec.md

 This mode works for **any** `source` — no allowlist check is performed. `version: latest` is not valid in this mode — hard error at parse time.

 Flow:
-1. Check if `bin_dir/{name}` already matches desired version via sidecar — skip if so
+1. Check receipt in `.dep-fetch/` — skip if version matches and binary checksum is intact
 2. Look up `{os}/{arch}` in `checksums` map — error if missing
 3. Download `{binary_template}` asset
-4. Verify SHA-256 against pinned value
+4. Verify SHA-256 of downloaded asset against pinned value
+5. Extract binary if `release.extract` is set (archive assets); decompress if `.gz`
-5. Move binary to `bin_dir/{name}`, set executable bit; write sidecar
+6. Move binary to `bin_dir/{name}`, set executable bit; write receipt to `.dep-fetch/`

 ---